jmenglund/predsim/README.rst

 "Cite as" section on the Zenodo page.

 ``predsim`` relies on other software that also should be cited.
-Below are suggested citations for Seq-Gen, DendroPy and pandas,
+Below are suggested citations for Seq-Gen and DendroPy, respectively:
-respectively:

 * Rambaut A, Grassly NC.
 1997.
 Seq-Gen: an application for the Monte Carlo simulation of DNA sequence evolution along phylogenetic trees.